spiffaz/Devops/CI-CD/README.md

 1) Manually provisioning a Linux Web Server (EC2 instance on AWS).
 2) Setting up a Linux Web Server with Terraform (EC2 instance on AWS).
+3) Provisioning a Jenkins Server with Terraform (EC2 instance on AWS).